August 30 13:00 – 17:00

-Take a look through our AES 2023 conference posters and presentations.
+Take a look at our 2025 presentations.

-Potassium channels play a major role in the control of neuronal excitability and represent a promising treatment target for epilepsy.7,8
+VIEW POSTERPotassium channels play a major role in the control of neuronal excitability and represent a promising treatment target for epilepsy.7,8

 K+ channels repolarize membranes to end the action potential9